BusAI-Self-Driving-Car/CarND-LaneLines-P1/README.md

 ###  Organization
 All the code in this repository can be finded in the <A HREF="https://github.com/rscova/CarND-LaneLines-P1/blob/master/writeup.md" target="_blank"> P1.ipynb</A> file.
 The folders **test_videos* and *test_images* contains the videos and images provided by Udacity Self-Driving Course.

 In the folders *test_videos_output* and *test_images_output* you can find the output of these videos and images with my pipeline.

+In the folder *experiments* there are the experiments and the middle steps to achieve the final outputs.

 ## Documentation